biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Logan Newman
     * Hannah Meyer
     * Jeff Sharkey
+* **Preliminaries**:
+  * Round 1: Lost to King's Chapel, Springfield, MO -20 to 270
+  * Round 2: Lost to Radiant Church, Colorado Springs, CO 100 to 220
+  * Round 3: Lost to First A/G, Fort Myers, FL 15 to 135
+  * Round 4: Lost to Minier A/G, Minier, IL 30 to 220
+  * Round 5: Lost to Abundant Life A/G, Grapevine, TX 15 to 180
+  * Round 6: Lost to Mountain Home A/G, Mountain Home, ID 65 to 100
+  * Round 7: Lost to Allison Park A/G "Whatever", Allison Park, PA -10 to 195
 * **Round Robin**:
   * Round 1: Won against Faith A/G, Kernersville, NC 90 to 45
   * Round 2: Lost to First A/G, Shreveport, LA 35 to 175